colorgeo.com

 Heavy minerals: 4.4 million tons.

-Economically important heavy minerals: ilmenite, magnetite, zircon, rutile, garnet, leucoxene, kyanite and monazite. #Total stock: 1,761,000 tons.
+Economically important heavy minerals: ilmenite, magnetite, zircon, rutile, garnet, leucoxene, kyanite and monazite.

-Uses of HM:
+Uses of Heavy Minerals:

-Zircon: 60% used in foundry facing works, 15% in the manufacture of zirconium metal, alloys and chemicals.
+Zircon: 60% used in foundry-facing works, 15% in the manufacture of zirconium metal, alloys, and chemicals.
 Extensively used in refractory products and in the manufacture of glass.

 Rutile: As raw material in the pigment industry and in welding rod coatings.